 A: A gift in a workplace setting doesn’t always constitute bribery.
 It is only considered bribery if the intention of the gift is to induce or reward impropriety.

-Gifts for hard work, or to thank clients, is unlikely to stray into this territory.
+Gifts for hard work, or to thank clients, are unlikely to stray into this territory.
 In other words, it’s less about the gift itself, but the intention and context behind it.
 If you are offered a gift in exchange for a discount on goods or services, then this could raise concerns.

 It can be difficult to identify when this happens, particularly if the gift-giving occurs outside of the organisation.
 One method to combat this is to have a procedure which handles gift-giving.
 This way, you can make a record of what has been given, and include details such as value, sender, and the connection between parties.

 Remind staff of bribery laws and any anti-bribery policies you have in place.
 Where bribery does occur, make sure you deal with it in line with your policies.
-It is not unreasonable to pursue a disciplinary in these cases, if the facts of the case demand it.
+It is not unreasonable to pursue a disciplinary in these cases if the facts of the case demand it.

 Q: A staff member is online shopping during their work hours – what do I do?

 A: This depends largely on your workplace culture and attitudes.
 You may not be bothered by the odd bit of browsing here and there.
-However, if it is starting to affect productivity, then you can taken action.
+However, if it is starting to affect productivity, then you can take action.
 Ultimately, the workplace is for work, so you can pursue disciplinary action if the need arises.
 However, try addressing the issue informally at first.

 Q: An employee is having parcels delivered to work – can I stop them from doing this?